kwhitley/itty.dev/src/routes/itty-router/migration-guide/+page.md

   .get('/:id',  withParams, ({ id }) => id)
 ```

-### 3. createResponse - create your own Response types
+### 3. exporting createResponse
 [`createResponse`](/itty-router/api#createResponse) is the function we use to create all the familiar response helpers, including [`json`](/itty-router/api#json).
 We now expose this, allowing you to create your own custom types.

 In v4.x, we've also added a second argument; a body transform function.
 If present, anything you pass to the helper will be passed through this function.
 For example, in [`json`](/itty-router/api#json), we pass `JSON.stringify` to the second argument.

 ### 4. slight tweaks to the RegEx
-In order to code-golf the regex even further (huge shoutout to [@DrLoopFall](https://twitter.com/DrLoopFall)), we've accepted some slight changes in v4.x that hopefully should affect almost none of you.
+In order to code-golf the regex even further (huge shoutout to [@DrLoopFall](https://twitter.com/DrLoopFall)), we've accepted some slight changes in v4.x that hopefully should affect no one at all.